 - Kick back and relax for a movie night.
-Check out a new flick like Cruella or introduce your kids to a childhood classic.
+Check out a new flick or introduce your kids to a childhood classic.

-This is a working list last updated Aug.
-29, 2021.
+[Editor’s Note: This is a working list last updated on July 18, 2023.
 Know of a great place or event that is not included here?
-Send us an email and we’ll include it!
+Send us an email and we might include it!]

-FREE Rock the Route in Downtown Yukon (Main St between 4th & 5th St, Yukon) features live music from Kevin Fowler, Cross Rags & Young, food trucks and family-friendly activities.
+FREE Rock the Route in Downtown Yukon (Main St between 4th & 5th St, Yukon) features live music, food trucks and family-friendly activities.
 Free to attend but some activities are pay-to-play and prices vary.
 6-11 p.m.

-Kids Take Over The Cowboy at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) explores the unique items that these vaqueros wore.
-Make your own sombrero and spurs.
+Kids Take Over The Cowboy at the National Cowboy & Western Heritage Museum (1700 NE 63rd St).
+Create musical crafts and enjoy musical performances and dance from local cultural groups representing countries of origin from all over the Americas.
 Free with admission.
 10 a.m. – noon, while supplies last.

 FREE Labor Day Celebration in Henryetta (Main Street, Henryetta) features a parade, games for all ages, concerts, a carnival, rodeo and an impressive fireworks display at dusk as well as a car, bike & tractor show.
 10 a.m. – 11 p.m.